OpenSC/engine_pkcs11/README.md

 The dynamic_path value is the engine_pkcs11 plug-in, the MODULE_PATH value is the OpenSC PKCS#11 plug-in.
 The engine_id value is an arbitrary identifier for OpenSSL applications to select the engine by the identifier.
+In systems with p11-kit-proxy installed and configured, you do not need to modify the OpenSSL configuration file; the configuration of p11-kit will be used.

+## Testing the engine operation

 To verify that the engine is properly operating you can use the following example.